stanfordnlp/dspy/api/retrieval_model_clients/RAGatouilleRM.md

 - `k` (_int_, _optional_): Number of passages to retrieve.
 Defaults to 3.

 **Returns:**
-- `dspy.Prediction`: List of K passages
+- `dspy.Prediction`: List of k passages